 Data

-This dataset contains images from four cameras in the Marineterrein area.
-It involves several hundred images per camera.
-The number of people in the images varies from 0 to about 200.
-The cameras used for these images were hanging at the Marineterrein at a height of 3 to 15 metres during data collection.
+This dataset contains footage from four cameras in the Marineterrein area.
+There are several hundred clips per camera.
+The number of people in the images varies from 0 to around 200.
+The cameras used to capture these images were mounted at heights of between 3 and 15 metres at the Marineterrein during data collection.

-Training dates: Arena
+Training data: Arena

 Training data: Dam dataset

-Training dates: Shanghaitech Crowd Counting
+Training data: Shanghaitech Crowd Counting

 Links to data sources